ewache04/Blinkit-Online-Store-Report/README.md

 ---

 ## **Business Requirement**
-The goal of this project is to analyze sales data from Blinkit to uncover key insights into product performance, outlet performance, and customer preferences.
-This analysis will support better decision-making in product offerings, pricing, and inventory management.
+The goal of this project is to analyze Blinkit's grocery sales data to uncover key insights related to product performance, outlet performance, and customer preferences.
+This will aid in better decision-making regarding product offerings, pricing, and inventory management.

 ---

 ## **ETL Process**

 ### 1. **Extract**
-- Downloaded the BlinkIT Grocery Data file from an online source.
+- Downloaded the Blinkit Grocery Data file from an online source.
 - Opened the file in Power BI for analysis.

 ### 2. **Transform**
-- Cleaned data by removing discrepancies and irrelevant columns.
+- Cleaned the data by removing discrepancies and irrelevant columns.
-- Addressed null values in the `Item Weight` column by deciding to retain them since they are not used in the analysis.
+- Retained null values in the `Item Weight` column since it’s not used for analysis.

 ### 3. **Load**
 - Loaded the cleaned data into Power BI.
-- Created various visualizations to represent insights effectively.
+- Created multiple visualizations to effectively present the insights.

 ---